Color Tracking Robot

 George Washington High School

-My First Milestone for the color tracking robot.
-For my milestone I got my motors, camera, and sensors working.
-Currently they all run independently, next I would like to bring them all together on a chassis.
-The most difficult part of this project so far would have to be connecting my raspberry pi to laptop using SSH.
-I also had some problems with the camera, but I they were solved fairly quickly
+For my first milestone I got my motors, camera, and sensors working.
+Currently they all run independently, but for my next step I would like to bring them all together on a chassis.
+The most difficult part of this project so far would have to be connecting my raspberry pi to my laptop using SSH.
+SSH, or Secure Shell, allows two computers to connect securely over an unsecured network.
+I also had some problems with the camera, but they were solved fairly quickly

 The first component I built for my project was the sensor.
 The sensors read the distance from the closest thing in relation to the sensor, in centimeters.
 I plan to use my sensors in order to prevent my robot from crashing into whatever object it is following